tuskat/R0d3nt/README.md

 - "It's not even starting/Failed to create a Canvas 2d context in console" Using Brave?
 You might have to disable the shield for this one.

-- "It's none of the above" Please comment below.
+- "It's none of the above" Please raise an issue here

-There are downloadable builds for each platform, if your browser is absolutely against the idea of running the game, try downloading it.